Multi-level Temporal-channel Speaker Retrieval for Zero-shot Voice Conversion: Experimental Results

 \section{Experimental Results}

-This section presents the results of subjective and objective evaluations as well as the ablation study conducted on the proposed model.
+This section presents the results of subjective and objective evaluations and the ablation study conducted on the proposed model.
 Additionally, a detailed analysis of the MTCR speaker module is provided.